zchee/golang-wiki/Setting-GOPATH.md

 The GOPATH environment variable specifies the location of your workspace.
-By default it is `$HOME/go` on Unix systems and `%USERPROFILE%\go` on Windows.
-If you want to use a custom location as your workspace, you can set the GOPATH env variable.
+If no GOPATH is set, it is assumed to be `$HOME/go` on Unix systems and `%USERPROFILE%\go` on Windows.
+If you want to use a custom location as your workspace, you can set the GOPATH environment variable.
 This page explains how to set this variable on various platforms.

 - [Unix systems](#unix-systems)